musketeers-br/iris-medicopilot/README.md

 # Limitations

+This project is a pioneering effort exploring the potential of LLMs in healthcare.
+As with any new technology, there are limitations to consider:

+- Experimental Phase:
-This project is currently in an experimental phase, and as such, it is expected to produce incorrect or unusual results.
-Our primary objective at this stage is to test the fundamental concept of harnessing the capabilities of LLMs to assist health professionals.
+  The project is currently undergoing testing and refinement.
+It's important to acknowledge that the system might generate inaccurate or unexpected results.
+Our primary focus at this stage is to validate the core concept of using LLMs to aid healthcare professionals.

-It's worth noting that we have only worked with very basic and straightforward structured data thus far.
+- Limited Data Complexity:
+  Up to this point, the project has primarily focused on working with basic and well-defined structured data.
+Integrating more intricate and nuanced data types requires further development.

+- Data Privacy and Security:
-Furthermore, it's important to emphasize that certain critical topics, such as data privacy and security, are not addressed within the scope of this project.
-These areas must be addressed in future research and development.
+  This initial version does not comprehensively address crucial aspects of data privacy and security.
+These are critical considerations that will be addressed in future research and development phases.

+We are committed to responsible development and will prioritize these limitations in future iterations of the project.

 # Future work

-## Credits
+# Credits

 This application uses [Telegram-adapter](https://openexchange.intersystems.com/package/Telegram-adapter) by [Nikolay Soloviev](https://openexchange.intersystems.com/user/Nikolay%20Solovyev/PdgTNFsHyQu1qL02CS4BfFYIs) and [Iris-OpenAI](https://openexchange.intersystems.com/package/iris-openai) adapter by [Kurro Lopez](https://openexchange.intersystems.com/user/Francisco%20L%C3%B3pez/n8nIarmmcBVMySIjS3ukc2Mp9w).